larus-breeze/hw_sensor/pcb/README.md

 - Add ESP protection for CH340E USB connection
 - Add solder jumper (default closed) on CH340 TXD pin.
 (Default shall be the USB connection)
 - Adjust R28 1k 5V Supply LED resistor.

-- Connect aluminium enclosure on one side to the PCB.
 - Why does the M9N needs a separate VDD_USB supply?
 Try to find a smaller LDO to save space.
 - Add one user switch at the pcb edge.
 Use-Case ?